sokungz01/invitation/README.md

 member('this-is-my-github-username');
 ```

+After your pull request is merged. please accept the invitation in your e-mail **within 7 days**,
+otherwise, the invitation will expire.

 Don't forget to introduce yourself in a pull request ticket!
 It must include your KMUTT student id *(630705xxxxx)* to identify your KMUTT status.